Tim Berard Ph.D., Associate Professor of Sociology, Kent State University

 Selected Professional Service

-Contributions include service on the editorial board of the journal Human Studies, service as an article reviewer for eleven other social science journals and book reviewer for multiple publishers, service as a conference session organizer and a prize committee member for two professional associations, service on the council of the ASA section on ethnomethodology and conversation analysis, and, within Kent State University, service on four Presidential committees (Commission on Inclusion, Citation and Recognition Committee, two Symposium on Democracy Planning Committees), the KSU Press Editorial Board, the Curriculum Committee for the College of Arts & Sciences, the AAUP chapter council, and all departmental committees in Justice Studies.
+Contributions include service on the editorial board of the journal Human Studies, service as an article reviewer for twenty-one other social science and humanities journals, book reviewer for multiple publishers, frequent service as a conference session organizer and a prize committee member for two professional associations (ASA and SSSP), service on the council of the ASA section on ethnomethodology and conversation analysis (twice), and, within Kent State University, service on four Presidential committees (Commission on Inclusion, Citation and Recognition Committee, two Symposium on Democracy Planning Committees), the KSU Press Editorial Board, the Curriculum Committee for the College of Arts & Sciences, the AAUP chapter council, all departmental committees in Justice Studies, and in Sociology, service on the Curriculum and Undergraduate Studies Committee, and service as library coordinator for the Criminology and Justice Studies program, and also for the Sociology program.
+I served as Undergraduate Program Coordinator for the large Justice Studies program from Summer 2009 through Fall 2010, in a term which spanned the merger of the Justice Studies and Sociology departments.
+I have served as faculty advisor for hundreds of Justice Studies students and for four student organizations.
+From 2011 to 2013, I served as Chair of the Division of Crime and Juvenile Delinquency, within the Society for the Study of Social Problems (SSSP), including responsibility for planning annual conference sessions, for forming prize committees and for division newsletter content.
+I also am a member of the Steering Committee for the International Institute for Ethnomethodology and Conversation Analysis (IIEMCA), and served a year as Secretary for the Society for Phenomenology and Human Sciences.

 Courses Taught